seakhtar/nsf-sbir/pages/fastlane/fastlane.md

 (Figure 3)
 * Notice the “Administrator” role is pre-selected.
 Click “Next.”
 (Figure 4)
 * Review your organization’s information for accuracy and click “Submit.”
 (Figure 5)
 * The request to register your organization with NSF will be forwarded via email to your organization’s SAM points of contact for their information only.
-The SAM points of contact will not need to approve the request.
+The SAM points of contact will **not** need to approve the request.
 (Figure 6)

 ![Figure 3: Add Information]({{ site.baseurl }}/assets/img/fastlane/newOrg3.jpg)
-Figure 3: Add Information

 ![Figure 4: Choose Role(s)]({{ site.baseurl }}/assets/img/fastlane/newOrg4.jpg)
-Figure 4: Choose Role(s)

 ![Figure 5: Review]({{ site.baseurl }}/assets/img/fastlane/newOrg5.jpg)
-Figure 5: Review

 ![Figure 6: Confirmation]({{ site.baseurl }}/assets/img/fastlane/newOrg6.jpg)
-Figure 6: Confirmation

-**Helpful Tip:** Once an organization is registered with NSF, any updates to organizational information must be made by an organizational Administrator in the FastLane
-Research Administration module.
+**Helpful Tip:** Once an organization is registered with NSF, any updates to organizational information must be made by an organizational Administrator in the FastLane Research Administration module.

 ### Formatting Instructions

-As a reminder, any documents uploaded into FastLane should follow the formatting rules:

 - Arial, Courier New, or Palatino Linotype at a font size 10 or larger should be used; or
 - Times New Roman or Computer Modern fonts at a font size of 12 points or larger.